 One afternoon, take a stroll through the Ubud Monkey Forest and feed bananas to the Macaque monkeys.
 The monkeys are very friendly so keep an eye on your belongings!

 The surrounding villages in Ubud are home to the picturesque rice or padi fields.
 These can be reached by car, on bike or by scooter.
-When hiring scooters make sure you take your driving license and ask to hire out helmets.
+When hiring scooters make sure you take your international driving license and ask to hire out helmets.

 The amazing Elephant Safari Park Lodge in Taro should be on the top of your list when visiting Ubud.
 For 20 years this sanctuary has been dedicated to the care, protection and breeding of over 27 elephants.
 You can stay in the park at one of the luxurious lodges, but the day visitor passes are a great idea.
 Upon arrival, you will enjoy a wonderful breakfast, then spend a magical day bathing, feeding, swimming with and riding the elephants.
 All the elephants roam around the park and are cared for by a large team of park keepers.
 The park is a beautiful exotic oasis surrounded by the rainforest and all the elephants here have the upmost care an attention.